-The following is a listing of the funds included in the City's Adopted Budget, with each major fund identified.
-Descriptions of each of the City's active funds, with a detailed presentation for FY 2018 actual expenditures and revenues; FY 2019 beginning fund balance, adopted and amended budgets, year-end estimates, and ending fund balance projections; and FY 2020 beginning fund balance, adopted expenditures and revenues, and ending fund balance projections can be found in the "Estimated Available Fund Balance Projections" section of this document.
-Funds are listed in order of their fund number as found in the Estimated Available Fund Balance Projections section which can be found in the Financial Summaries of this document.
+The following is a listing of the funds included in the City's Budget, with each major fund identified.
+Descriptions of each of the City's active funds, with a detailed presentation of FY 2020 actual expenditures and revenues; FY 2021 beginning fund balance, adopted and amended budgets, year-end estimates, and ending fund balance projections; and FY 2022 beginning fund balance, adopted expenditures and revenues, and ending fund balance projections can be found in the "Estimated Available Fund Balance Projections" section of this document.
+Funds are listed in order of their fund number in the Financial Summaries of this document.